apiel/kununu_city_matcher/README.md

 Run testcafe (visual mode): `yarn testcafe-debug`

 Run testcafe (headless mode): `yarn testcafe`
-> *Don't forget to start the app first*
-> *The setting are for chrome but it can also work with other browsers like chromium, firefox...*
+> *Don't forget to start the app first.
+The setting are for chrome but it can also work with other browsers like chromium, firefox...*

 I would have like to have: